Radiography and Medical Imaging - M3006

 - magnetic resonance imaging (MRI)

-The program incorporates clinical placements in each semester concluding with a 24-week paid placement in year four.
+The program incorporates clinical placements in each semester.
 It is characterised by innovative teaching approaches, including a computer-mediated case-based learning program to assist in clinical decision making; a personal learning and assessment system that includes a clinical e-portfolio; a clinical-relevant scenario-based program focusing on cultural, ethical and moral issues; and a simulated learning environment, where students engage with 'avatars' to support clinical training.

 Completion of the course will enable you to apply for registration as a radiographer with the Medical Radiation Practice Board of Australia.
 This registration is national and recognised in all states and territories of Australia.
 Graduates from this course are eligible to apply for a Statement of Compliance from the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT).